-A lot of people are using VirtualBox to build there test or demo environments.
-In this blog post I will demonstrate how to shrink an existing virtual disk of a Linux VM (Oracle Linux 7).
+A lot of people are using VirtualBox to build their test or demo environments.
+In this blog post, I will demonstrate how to shrink an existing virtual disk of a Linux VM (Oracle Linux 7).

 When you are using your VM over several weeks or months and do a lot of stuff with it, the virtual disks (VDI) which are in use by the VM will increase in size.
 But after cleanups or deletion of data, the virtual disk size does not decrease.

 For example, I use a dedicated virtual disk to store the Oracle software within my VM.
 Currently, the used size is 23 GB.

 $> df -h /u00 Filesystem Size Used Avail Use% Mounted on /dev/mapper/vg_oracle-lv_u00 50G 23G 24G 50% /u00